WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Don't use Cowabunga Lite otherwise the DNS will disappear!
 There is a workaround, i'll make a guide soon!
 - Don't use Nugget otherwise the DNS will disappear!
 There is a workaround, i'll make a guide soon!

-Not following the above will make your apps revoked!
+Not following the above guidelines will make your apps revoked!

 ## Troubleshooting
 Coming soon!